 Epoxy vs Polyaspartic – Pros and Cons of Epoxy Garage Flooring

 Epoxy flooring is affordable, but it can be temperature-sensitive, which doesn’t work as well here in Colorado.
-It takes a longer time for garage floors with epoxy to dry, and it can fade and yellow with UV exposure.
+Epoxy doesn’t dry quickly – it takes a longer time for garage floors with epoxy to dry, and it can fade and yellow with UV exposure.
 It is also less durable and vulnerable to scrapes than the polyaspartic floor coating.
 So Polyaspartic vs Epoxy, Polyaspartic is the winner!

 What is Polyaspartic Floor Coating?

 Polyaspartic is a hybrid material that resembles polyurethane.
 It is a newer product, first developed in the ‘90s as a coating for steel in bridges and used for its corrosion-resistant properties.
-Polyaspartic is more versatile than traditional epoxy flooring.
+Polyaspartic is more versatile than traditional epoxy flooring on your concrete floor.

-There are many choices – from clear coating to color, with flake distributed throughout if you wish.
+There are many choices – from clear coating to color, with decorative flakes distributed throughout if you wish.